harryjo97/GDSS/README.md

 # Score-based Generative Modeling of Graphs via the System of Stochastic Differential Equations

-Official Code Repository for the paper "Score-based Generative Modeling of Graphs via the System of Stochastic Differential Equations": https://arxiv.org/abs/2202.02514 (To appear at ICML 2022).
+Official Code Repository for the paper "Score-based Generative Modeling of Graphs via the System of Stochastic Differential Equations": https://arxiv.org/abs/2202.02514 (ICML 2022).

 In this repository, we implement the *Graph Diffusion via the System of SDEs* (GDSS).